microsoft/FluidFramework/build-tools/packages/build-cli/docs/exec.md

   --concurrency=<value>  [default: 25] The number of tasks to execute concurrently.

 PACKAGE SELECTION FLAGS
   -g, --releaseGroup=<option>...
-Run on all packages within the release group.
-Cannot be used with --all, --dir, or
+Run on all child packages within the specified release groups.
+This does not include
-                                  --packages.
-This does not include release group root packages; to include those as well, use the --releaseGroupRoots argument.
+                                  release group root packages.
+To include those, use the --releaseGroupRoots argument.
+                                  Cannot be used with --all, --dir, or --packages.
                                   <options: client|server|azure|build-tools|gitrest|historian|all>
   --all                           Run on all packages and release groups.
 Cannot be used with --dir, --packages, or
                                   --releaseGroup.